fgeiss/udacity_drlnp_project_navigation/README.md

 ## Instructions

-Follow the instructions in `Navigation.ipynb` to get train and evaluate the agent.
+Follow the instructions in `Navigation.ipynb` to train and evaluate the agent.

 ## Results